 Born in Lithuania, Jacques Lipchitz established his reputation in Paris as a leading figure of Cubism.
-He was among the first sculptors to experiment with abstraction in sculpture (simplified or changed forms but still recognizable).
+He was among the first artists to experiment with abstraction in sculpture, but maintained a life-long commitment to the human figure.
 As a Cubist sculptor, he represented objects from multiple angles simultaneously.
-This narrative piece represents the Old Testament story of Hagar and her young son Ishmael who was Abraham’s first born and the foundational figure of Islam.
+This piece represents the Old Testament story of Hagar and her young son, Ishmael, who was Abraham’s first born and the foundational figure of Islam.
 Lipchitz saw this work as a personal plea for peace in the Middle East.

 Jacques Lipchitz.
 Hagar, 1971.
 Limestone, 72 x 69.25 x 41.75 inches.
 Gift of Fred and Lena Meijer. © Estate of Jacques Lipchitz.